imixs/imixs-workflow/src/site/markdown/contributing.md

 #### Dot.Case Format

 For application specific item names the 'dot.Case' format is recommended.
-It's basically a convention that makes it easier to see what properties are related.
+It's basically a convention that makes it easier to see what properties are related by using a prefix.

 For example:

 	person.title="Title"
 	person.surname="Surname"
 	person.job.description="Some description"
+	person.skill.description="Some description"

 It's easy to see which items are related.
+The example defines 3 items related to a person object.
+Two 'description' fields are related to the item categories 'job' and the 'skill'.

-You can easily collect similar properties by filtering the prefix like 'person.' to only see the properties for person.
+In addition it is possible to collect similar properties by filtering the prefix like 'person.' using regular expressions:

 	 Map<String, Object> result = workitem.entrySet()
          .stream()
-         .filter(p -> p.getKey().startsWith("person.")) //filter by key prefix
+         .filter(p -> p.getKey().matches("^person\\.")) //filter by key prefix
          .collect(Collectors.toMap(map -> map.getKey(), map -> map.getValue()));

-You can leave the Dot.Case format if a item name is for general usage over all workflows.
+You can leave the *Dot.Case* format if a item name is for general usage over all workflows.
 For example:

 	name="..."
 	description="..."

-Note: you should not use the general format in different input forms or plug-ins if there meaning is not unique over the complete process.
+**Note:** You should not use the general format in different input forms or plug-ins if there meaning is not unique over the complete process.
+It is recommended to always use a prefix!